 Focus on what you want, not what you don’t want

-I told myself I’d go into birth naturally when Iris and my body were ready to get it together and get going.
-I put up positive affirmations around my home (e.g. baby will come when baby is ready).
+When pregnant with Iris, I told myself I’d go into birth naturally when she and my body were ready to get it together and get going.
+I put up positive affirmations around my home.
 I had my nest ready with flowers and candles and lovely relaxing pictures all over the place, knowing I wanted her to be born at home.

 US National Institute of Environmental Health Sciences